Acoustic, Electronic Or Hybrid? Read our Beginners Guide To Drums if you want to play drums but don't know where to start!

 - In general, the increasing of rhythmic skills increases students' confidence.

-Other research has shown that children with special needs can benefit from the positive effect of drumming experiences in many ways: social behaviour, grief, self-expression, self-esteem, group cohesion, depression, behavioral issues, bi-manual coordination, and more!
+Other research has shown that children with special needs can benefit from the positive effect of drumming experiences in many ways: social behaviour, grief, self-expression, self-esteem, group cohesion, depression, behavioural issues, bi-manual coordination, and more!

 Acoustic vs. Electronic Drums: Which One To Choose?

+No beginners guide to drums would be complete without discussing the differences between electronic and acoustic drums.
 Both types of drums are great, and today's electronic drum kits can sound very realistic.
 There are different, distinct advantages to either, so the important thing is that you know how the kit will be used.
 Ask yourself these questions:

 - Will the other people at home be annoyed by the noise caused by the drums?
 Are the neighbours likely to complain?
 If you answer YES, then you need an electronic drum kit.